UWPCE-PythonCert/PythonCertDevel/source/references/learning.rst

 ----------

 * **New Coder**
-  (http://newcoder.io): Advertised as "Five lifejackets to throw to the new coder", this site offers five very interesting tutorials written in an engaging style.
+  (http://newcoder.io): advertised as "Five lifejackets to throw to the new coder", this site offers five very interesting tutorials written in an engaging style.
 Not an introduction.
 More a second step.